The Basics

 What's the difference between a chocolate maker and a chocolatier?

 This is a great question!
-A chocolate maker gets the cocoa beans from a farmer (already fermented and dried), then roasts, winnows, conches, and tempers the chocolate before molding it into the chocolate you want to stuff in your mouth, usually in the form of bars.
+A chocolate maker gets the cocoa beans from a farmer (usually already fermented and dried), then roasts, winnows, conches, and tempers the chocolate before molding it into the chocolate you want to stuff in your mouth, usually in the form of bars.

-A chocolatier takes already made chocolate (called "couverture") and melts that down to create their own creations, like truffles, bonbons, chocolate-covered nuts, barks, and more.
+A chocolatier takes already made chocolate (called "couverture" – basically baking chocolate) and melts that down to create their own creations, like truffles, bonbons, chocolate-covered nuts, barks, and sometimes even bars.

 Is there cadmium (or other heavy metals) in my chocolate?